FY 2016

 [Ritsumeikan University, Bukkyo University, Kyoto Sangyo University/Kita-ku]

-Kita-ku Connecting Radio Project Sakata Seminar
+Kita-ku Connected Radio Project Ritsumeikan University Faculty of Industrial Sociology Sakata Seminar

 [Kyoto University, Kyoto Women’s University/Ukyo Ward]

-Nishijin Morning Market Marche Support Project Nishijin Harapeko Marche
+Nishijin’s Morning Market Marche Support Project Nishijin Harapeko Marche

-【Otani University, Kyoto Sangyo University/Kamigyo-ku】
+[Otani University, Kyoto Sangyo University/Kamigyo-ku]

 Kyoto Bunkyo University Bus Tours Kyoto Bunkyo University Bus Tours